Mask Mandate FAQs

 As a business owner, what is my responsibility to enforce this Order?

 Enforcement responsibility does not fall on a business owner.
-Individuals concerned about mask usage at a business or with another individual may report the concern via the Fishers Health Department’s Coronavirus Hotline at 317-595-3211, on the Fishers Coronavirus page, or via the new Fishers Connect smartphone app.
+Individuals concerned about mask usage at a business or with another individual may report the concern via the Fishers Health Department’s Coronavirus Hotline at 317-595-3211, on the Mask Complaint page, or via the new Fishers Connect smartphone app.

 Can my business deny entry to those not wearing masks?